bzmo/course-notifier/README.md

 <b> To Start </b>

-Fill in the 'Email' and 'Course Selection' constants with the appropriate info and then run the script.
+Fill in the 'Email' and 'Course Selection' constants with the appropriate info and then run the 'query.py' script.

-Preferably, use a crontab job to run the script periodically.
+Preferably, use a crontab job to run the 'query.py' periodically.